qzha880/Workshop-2-task/README.md

 ## Changes made during coding
 Changed the canvas to ground colour.
-* Using draw function to create the frame, focus point, the REC sign and the battery.
+* Using draw function to create the frame, focus point, the REC sign and the battery (frame).

+Added the setTimeout fuction in order to make the battery has different level (colour: green, orange, red and empty)
+- Giving each level function a time to start.
+* For the empty level, I made the camera shut down in one second after the battery becomes 0%.
+  - Made function cameraTurnOff using the clear function and the erase function - the canvas completely becomes blank

 ### Problems met
 * The experiment: